For the latest travel information for England, Wales and Scotland, see our Coronavirus page.

 A. We’ve worked with the local authorities and schools to arrange the correct transport for each school.
-Children are still welcome on our scheduled services, which have different social distancing measures but, if there are issues with your child’s dedicated service, please give us feedback and we’ll look into it.
+Children are still welcome on our scheduled services but, if there are issues with your child’s dedicated service, please give us feedback and we’ll look into it.

 Q. I don’t want my child to use cash, how can they pay for their journey?